Transport in Beersheba: Rail

 Be'er Sheva is served by two railway stations, Be'er Sheva North Railway Station, opened in 1956 and renovated in 2005, and Be'er Sheva Center Railway Station, opened in 2000.
 Both are operated by National Rail carrier, Israel Railways, and are part of the Railway to Beersheba, which extends northwards to Tel Aviv, and Ben Gurion Airport, and south to Dimona, and the Dead Sea factories (for freight only).
 The Be'er Sheva North University station is the terminus of the line to Dimona.
 All stations of Israel Railways can be accessed from Beersheba using transfer stations in Tel Aviv and Lod.
 Until 2012, the railway to Beersheba used a slow single-track configuration with sharp curves and many level crossings which limited train speed.
 Between 2004 and 2012 the line was double tracked and rebuilt using an improved alignment and all its level crossings were grade separated.
 The rebuilding effort cost NIS 2.8 billion and significantly reduced the travel time from Tel Aviv and Haifa to Beersheba.
 The current travel time to Tel Aviv is approximately one hour though this is expected to be reduced in the future as Israel Railways adds faster rolling stock to its fleet.
+The Beersheba Light Rail, a light rail system for the city and outlying towns, is also planned.